die-hardfan/Week1_RTL_Synthesis_and_Design/DAY1/Introduction to Yosys/Theory.md

 Simply, fast cells have less cell delay and slow cells more.
 Typical cells have an intermediate delay value.
 Delay (or cell delay) means the amount of time taken for the change in input to reflect in the output of the cell.
 The time taken to charge or discharge the parasitic capacitance in the cell causes the delay.
 So the faster the input charges the capacitance, the less the delay.
 The rate of charging by the input of a cell is driven by the output of the previous cell.
-To charge or discharge the capacitance fast, we need transistors capable of sourcing more current, which requires wide transistors according to the given equation.
+To charge or discharge the capacitance fast, we need transistors capable of sourcing more current, which requires wide transistors since I_D is directly proportional to W (for MOSFETs).
-//include the drain current equation for mosfet here In short, wide transistors means less delay but this consumes more area (cuz more W) and power (cuz more I).
+In short, wide transistors means less delay but this consumes more area (cuz more W) and power (cuz more I).
 This proposes a tradeoff between speed of the cell and area, power consumed.